-It is not enough for you to want to live in Denmark with your Danish family member.
+It is not enough that you wish to live in Denmark with your Danish family member.
 More is required to meet the condition of necessity.

 If the Danish citizen's spouse is caring for the Danish citizen's child, this may be a relevant factor when assessing whether the family reunification is necessary.